 In line with this, the pandemic risks hampering sustainable development goals.
 As inflows of external private financing drop, and are expected to drop lower as domestic spending will continue to rise given government financing mitigation measures instead of sustainable development objectives.
 Developing countries are expected to enter massive debt, indicates the OECD Coronavirus Impact report2, given lower remittances and domestic spending to cover enduring public health and economic crises.
 Such is the case of the Western Balkan region, one which proudly displayed promising economic outlooks before the world came to know what COVID-19 is.
+The World Bank forecasted a 4% GDP growth rate for Kosovo in 2020, before the world know what Covid-19 was.
 While it is still too early to tell the final extent of the damage, economic recession is a given and the European Commission expects the Western Balkan regional GDP to decrease 4 to 6%.